-- Encourage your child to plan ahead for big expenses (the annual auto insurance bill or the trip over spring break) by instead setting aside money for them on a regular basis.
+- Encourage your child to plan ahead for big expenses (the annual auto insurance bill or the trip over spring break) by setting aside money for them on a regular basis.

 You should also help your child understand that a budget should remain flexible; as financial goals change, a budget must change to accommodate them.
 Still, your child's ultimate goal is to make sure that what goes out is always less than what comes in.

 Lesson 2: Opening a Bank Account